tracer-x/TracerX-examples/README.md

 - **include** - Include files for running with various tools.

-- **join** - Examples for testing `klee_join` API.
-This directory also contains academic programs focusing on program equivalence analysis, with an example taken from [KLEE OSDI paper 2008] (https://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf).

 - **coreutils** - Examples of 89 stand-alone programs in the GNU Coreutils-6.10 utility suite.
 In this version, KLEE was able to find some bugs and they are reported in the [OSDI Paper](https://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf).
 The `coreutils` directory contains `coreutils-6.10` subdirectory of GNU Coreutils 6.10.

-- **taint** - Assortment of examples extracted from known vulnerabilities: some may require KLEE API introduced in [a version of KLEE with taint propagation](https://github.com/feliam/klee-taint.git).

 - **utils** - Scripts and other utilities.
 This contains, among others, `cav17-coreutils.sh` and `cav17-scalability.sh` for reproducing the experimental results of our CAV '17 paper submission.

+The following directories are work in progress.

+- **join** - Examples for testing Tracer-X `klee_join` API.
+This directory also contains academic programs focusing on program equivalence analysis, with an example taken from [KLEE OSDI paper 2008] (https://www.doc.ic.ac.uk/~cristic/papers/klee-osdi-08.pdf).

+- **memleak** - C programs with memory leak.

+- **taint** - Assortment of examples extracted from known vulnerabilities: some may require KLEE API introduced in [a version of KLEE with taint propagation](https://github.com/feliam/klee-taint.git).

 Running
 -------